-Once you start unpacking the little story in 2 Samuel 7, it’s surprising how many layers there are.
+As we read the stories of David this week, we come across this little story in 2 Samuel 7.
+Once you start unpacking it, it’s surprising how many layers there are.

 And then Nathan the prophet receives an oracle from the Lord of hosts.